fruityvince/Athena/README.md

 The convention is to have packages named **Athena_{whatever}** where you replace `{whatever}` with the name of you choice.

 1. Create a python package starting with `Athena_`.
+2. Create any package you whant that will all contain the following hierarchy.
+(This is the **context** taht can also contain an image named `icon.png`)
-2. Create in this package any package you want with the name of a soft in lowercase (`standalone` is also natively supported). see AtConstants module for the currently supported software.
+3. Create in this package any package you want with the name of a soft in lowercase (`standalone` is also natively supported). see AtConstants module for the currently supported software.
-3. In all of theses packages you need an `envs` and `processes` python packages.
+4. In all of theses packages you need an `envs` and `processes` python packages.
-4. Add python module with the name of your env in the `envs` package to start.
-(If you want, also a a `png` file with the same name)
+5. Add python module with the name of your env in the `envs` package to start.
+(If you want, also a `.png` file with the same name)
-5 In the `processes` package you are free to create any module you whant to write your processes. (e.g. Animation, Pipeline, Texturing or whatever you want.)
+6. In the `processes` package you are free to create any module you whant to write your processes. (e.g. Animation, Pipeline, Texturing or whatever you want.)

 You should have something like:
 ```
-────Athena_example
+├───Athena_example
+   │   __init__.py
+   │
+   └───UserContext
+       │   icon.png
        │   __init__.py
        │
        └───standalone
            │   __init__.py
            │
            ├───envs
            │       exampleEnv.png
            │       exampleEnv.py
            │       __init__.py
            │
            └───processes
                    exampleProcessesModule.py
                    __init__.py
 ```